Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 A proposed group of varieties of the Chinese language is the Jin variant.

 There is disagreement among language experts regarding Jin’s status.
 Some connect it to Mandarin.
-At the same time, others distinguish it as a closely related but separate language, like Min and Yue.
+At the same time, others treat it as a closely related but distinct language, such as Min and Yue.

 About 63 million people speak Jin Chinese in northern China.
-This includes most parts of Shanxi province, central Inner Mongolia, and adjacent parts of Hebei, Henan, and Shaanxi.
+This includes most of Shanxi Province, central Inner Mongolia, and adjacent areas of Hebei, Henan, and Shaanxi.

-According to the Language Atlas of China, there are 8 subgroups of Jin, such as Bingzhou, Da-Bao, Wutai, Shangdang, Lüliang, Zhi-Yan, and Han-Yan.
+According to the Language Atlas of China, there are eight subgroups of Jin, such as Bingzhou, Da-Bao, Wutai, Shangdang, Lüliang, Zhi-Yan, and Han-Yan.

 9. Huizhou (徽语 / 徽語)

-An area around Huizhou in and around the historical region of Huizhou speaks Huizhou Chinese.
+An area around Huizhou in the historical region of Huizhou speaks Huizhou Chinese.

-Hui dialects display high internal variation, even though their area is small compared with other Chinese dialects.
-Someone living in another country can not understand since almost every country has a distinct dialect.
+Hui dialects exhibit high internal variation, despite their small geographic area relative is other Chinese dialects.
+Someone living in another country cannot understand, since almost every country has a distinct dialect.

 10. Pinghua (平话 / 平話)

-They primarily interact in the Sinitic language of Pinghua in the Guangxi Zhuang Autonomous Region and Hunan province.
+They primarily interact in the Sinitic language, Pinghua, in the Guangxi Zhuang Autonomous Region and Hunan Province.
 However, some speakers also speak in other areas.

 Most Pinghua speakers are genetically different from most Han Chinese; some are officially classified as Zhuang.

 In the northern subgroup, Pinghua is centered on Guilin.
-In the southern subset, it is Nanning.
+In the southern subset, Nanning is the city.
 They are subdivided into three subgroups: Yongjiang, Rongjiang, and Guandao.

-Southern Pinghua has many unique features, such as four distinct checked tones.
-It also uses different loanwords from the Zhuang languages, such as the final particle Wei, for imperative sentences.
+Southern Pinghua has several distinctive features, including four distinct checked tones.
+It also employs various loanwords from the Zhuang language, such as the final particle wei, in imperative sentences.

 11. Other languages